 Why Brand Journalism is Important

-Brand journalism is an important component of a strong digital strategy in 2023 and beyond.
+Brand journalism is important to a strong digital strategy in 2023 and beyond.
 By establishing authority and trust, businesses see more conversions.
 Many customers have the same gripe about businesses: they seem inauthentic.

 I’ve worked with marketing agencies and companies in different corners of the world.
 One thing is clear: Trust is the ace up the sleeve for small businesses.
 It’s what makes customers choose them over larger, possibly more convenient competitors.

 As a copywriter, I can tell you that not all copy is created equal.
 But there’s still a silver lining: We control the quality of the copy we create.
-Ensuring your copy is engaging, informative, authoritative, and effective is the basis of a brand journalism approach to content marketing.
+Ensuring your copy is engaging, informative, authoritative, and effective is the basis of a brand journalism approach to content creation.
+Your organization’s story is, in many ways, its greatest asset, and KWSM’s brand journalists ensure it’s told well.